kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

             </apply>
           </apply>
         </apply>

+    **Between components:**
+    Components were designed to promote modularity and reuse of models, so it's important that those re-users understand what they're getting into.
+    This is why equivalent variables (those connected across components) must have the same :ref:`unit reduction<specC_equivalent_variables_units>`, so that whatever the inner workings of a component are, the external users of that component are able to interpret them correctly.

     The only situation in which :code:`units` items are compared to one another is between equivalent variables, i.e.: the :code:`variable_1` and :code:`variable_2` attributes of a :code:`map_variables` element.
     Here, both of the :code:`variable` elements referenced must have the same :ref:`unit reduction<_informC03_interpretation_of_units_3_2>`, though not necessarily the same multiplication factor.